Mortgage Contracts and Underwater Default: The Mortgages

 \section{\bf The Mortgages}

-We first define the three types of mortgages studied in the paper.
-Each mortgage involves a loan of $B_0$ at time $0$ with maturity $T$.
+We first introduce the mortgages.
+Each involves a loan of $B_0$ at time $0$ with maturity $T$.
 We normalize the purchase price so that $B_0$ is the initial loan to value (LTV).
 We do not assume $B_0=1$ as typical initial LTVs are $0.8$ (for a $20\%$ down-payment) or $0.9$ (for a $10\%$ down-payment).
 Additionally, there is a house price index process $H = \cbra{H_t}_{t\geq 0}$ with $H_0 = 1$ also normalized.